Basmala

-Saudi Arabia, Tunisia and the United Arab Emirates.

-It is the phrase recited before each chapter (surah) of the Qur'anexcept for the ninth.
-Muslim disagreement over whether to include the Basmala within the Quranic text, reached consensus following the 1924 Cairo Edition, which included it as the first verse (āyah) of Quran chapter 1 but otherwise included it as an unnumbered line of text preceding the other relevant 112 chapters.
+In the Quran, it is recited before each chapter (surah), except for the ninth chapter At-Tawbah.
+Scholarly debates regarding its inclusion in the Qur'anic text reached consensus with the 1924 Cairo Edition, where it was included as the first verse (āyah) of Al-Fatiha and remained an unnumbered line preceding each of the 112 other chapters.

-The Islamic Basmala appears to be related to earlier variants of the phrase appearing in Arabian inscriptions from the 5th and 6th centuries.
-In Arabic calligraphy, the Basmala is the most prevalent motif, even more so than the Shahadah.
+Historically, the Islamic Basmala appears to be related to earlier variants of the phrase appearing in Arabian inscriptions dating back to the 5th and 6th centuries.